What is an Informational Interview?

 Career Exploration is for everyone but this is especially important for freshman and sophomores who are undecided on the type of career they would enjoy.
 Juniors and Seniors, don’t skip this step; if you want to set a strong first impression and build a network you can lean on during internship and job searching, this is also a great way to start that process.

 Identify People in positions of interest

-Lehigh Connects, student to alum mentor program: Review over 1,000 mentor profiles and filter to identify a mentor that aligns with your career interests
+Lehigh Connects, student to alum networking community.
+Review thousands of alumni profiles and filter to identify a mentor that aligns with your career interests

 Determine if any friends or family work in positions of interest